 - Going for the Wow

 Why Does Culture Play a Vital Role in a Business’s Success?

 First, studies suggest it can influence the bottom line by up to 8 times more than strategy.
 Second, people are loyal to culture, not strategy.
 Lastly, it creates organisational resilience in a VUCA world.

-At Step Change, we help our clients take their strategy and put it in their culture to hit the bottom line, not the bottom draw.
+At Step Change, we help our clients take their strategy and put it in their culture to hit the bottom line, not the bottom drawer.
 We do that by helping them take their intent and move it into action.
 If you want to know more about how bottom-line culture can take your strategy to the bottom line, click the link below.